genielabs/homegenie.it/source/1.4/dashboards/index.md

 ## Managing dashboards

-It is possible to have a summary and navigate through the dashboards by opening the side drawer, clicking the menu button
-{% zx 'icon' %}menu{% endzx %}
-on the application bar.
+Clicking the menu button {% zx 'icon' %}menu{% endzx %} on the application bar you can open the side drawer and have a summary of dashboards and navigate through them.
 The side drawer can eventually be fixed by clicking the push pin button
 {% zx 'icon' %}push_pin{% endzx %}
-located in the bottom right.
+located at the bottom right.

-Next to the drawer button, the dashboard menu button
+Next to the drawer button, the dashboard menu
 {% zx 'icon' %}dashboard{% endzx %}
-will show options for adding new dashboards and managing the current one.
+can be used to add new dashboards and managing the current one.

 <div class="media-container">